-We use the popular Read Write Inc. scheme to provide a structured and systematic approach to teaching literacy and to encourage children to develop their reading skills.
+In Early Years we use the popular Read Write Inc. scheme to provide a structured and systematic approach to teaching literacy and to encourage children to develop their reading skills.
 The School Inspection Service report in 2014 noted the rapid progress that our children make in phonics.

 Using the Abacus Mathematics scheme, our children learn quickly to develop their numeracy skills.

-Music, drama and physical activity play important roles in school.
+Music, drama and physical activity play important roles in the school.
 Children have the opportunity to take individual music lessons and to perform in a variety of school productions and class assemblies either in the Performance Studio or Performance Garden to mark special events in the calendar year.
-There are a wide range of sporting activities and a full programme of extra-curricular clubs and activities to meet all interests.
+There is a wide range of sporting activities and a full programme of extra-curricular clubs and activities to meet all interests.

 In Reception, we set a small amount of homework that usually involves reading and preparing for Show and Tell.